Joint Transmit and Pinching Beamforming Optimization in Pinching Antenna-Assisted Symbiotic Radio Systems: Conclusion

 \section{Conclusion}

-In conclusion, we proposed a PASS-enabled downlink SR framework that jointly optimizes transmit and pinching beamforming to enhance both primary and secondary transmissions, where a PASS-based BS equipped with multiple waveguides, acting as the PT, serves both the IR and PRs with the aid of the BD.
-Two solution strategies were developed: an LGD-based approach employing end-to-end gradient descent training for efficient variable updates, and a two-stage SCA-PSO method that integrates convex approximation with swarm-based search.
-Simulation results verify that the proposed PASS framework achieves notable performance gains over conventional fixed-antenna and massive MIMO schemes under strict detection error constraints.
-In particular, SCA-PSO attains performance close to the element-wise benchmark while significantly reducing computational complexity, and further improves upon LGD by effectively avoiding suboptimal solutions.
+In this paper, we have proposed a PASS-enabled downlink SR framework that jointly optimizes transmit and pinching beamforming to enhance both primary and secondary transmissions, where a PASS-based BS equipped with multiple waveguides, acting as the PT, serves both the IR and PRs with the aid of the BD.
+To maximize the sum rate, we have formulated a joint optimization problem for transmit and pinching beamforming, subject to the detection error probability constraint at the IR and the feasible deployment region of the PAs.
+To address the highly coupled and nonconvex nature of this problem, we have developed two solution approaches.
+The first is a low-complexity LGD method, which leverages end-to-end learning to transform parameters and incorporate constraints, thereby efficiently solving the constrained problem based on the principle of gradient descent.
+To further enhance performance, we introduced the SCA-PSO-based approach, where the transmit beamforming was optimized via SCA, followed by pinching beamforming optimization through a PSO-based search over feasible PA positions.
+Simulation results have verified that the proposed PASS framework achieves notable performance gains over conventional fixed-antenna and massive MIMO schemes under strict detection error constraints.
+In particular, SCA-PSO attained performance close to the element-wise benchmark while significantly reducing computational complexity.

+Future work may explore PA-enabled PSR scenarios, which fully leverage the path-loss reconfiguration capability of PAs to enhance the efficiency of backscatter communication.
+In addition, the design of multi-antenna receiver architectures and the adoption of higher-order modulation schemes represent promising research directions.